Green Goblin Reborn!: Themes

 "Green Goblin Reborn!" conveys an anti-drug message by depicting negative effects of drug use, showing that it can cause psychosis, overdose, and reckless life-threatening behavior.
 The story depicts Harry as falling into drug use because of pressures in every aspect of his life, while his father, the Green Goblin, uses a drug to gain superhuman powers at the cost of his sanity.
-The story never describes what drug is used by Harry.
+The story never names the drug Harry uses.

-The first issue of the story challenges the idea that law enforcement is unjust, which was a widely held belief by the predominantly college-age readers.
+The first issue of the story challenges the idea that law enforcement is unjust.
 It depicts police officers saving the life of a drug addict while refusing to pursue Spider-Man, who was considered a fugitive at the time, because they saw him save a life.

-The story features a defining moment for the character J. Jonah Jameson, showing him for the first time making a principled decision at the expense of his newspaper's profits.
+The story features a moment when J. Jonah Jameson, typically an adversarial character, makes a principled decision at the expense of his newspaper's profits.
 Jameson's willingness to publish a story despite the risk of losing advertising income mirrors Lee's own decision to publish "Green Goblin Reborn!" despite the associated risks.

-The use of Spider-Man as the vehicle for pushing social change reflects the overarching theme of the character that individuals with influence have a responsibility to use it for good, which is phrased by the series as "with great power, there must also come great responsibility".
-Within the story, this sentiment is expressed when Peter Parker demands that Norman Osborn use his own wealth and influence to combat drug use.
+The responsibility to do good when one is able is a recurring theme in Spider-Man stories, a theme associated with the series' motto "with great power comes great responsibility".
+Using the character to push for social change reflects this philosophy.
+Within the story, this sentiment is expressed when Peter Parker's friend demands that Norman Osborn use his own wealth and influence to combat drug use.